-The patentee should provide ten copies of the submission and all supporting references.
+The patentee should provide its submission and all supporting references according to the PMPRB filing requirements^{11, vi, vii}.
 Board Staff will verify that the supporting references mentioned or listed in the submission have been included and advise the patentee if any information is missing.

-1 Supporting Clinical Evidence
+1. Supporting Clinical Evidence

-- 1.1 Drug Product: name, class, brief description of mechanism, approved indication(s) or use(s), and approved or proposed dosing. - 1.2 Product Monograph (or similar information if no NOC): Submitted with Form 1, Identity of the Medicine. - 1.3 Individual Trials/Studies: - Level 1 Evidence: Published randomized clinical trials (RCTs) of the new patented drug product under review versus active comparators, if any; Published RCTs of the new patented drug product under review versus placebo; High quality unpublished RCTs, if available. - Published clinical trials with lower levels of evidence (e.g., outcome studies, systematic reviews of cohort and casecontrolled trials) if Level 1 evidence is unavailable.

-Note: In relation to both Level 1 and other levels of evidence, the patentee is encouraged to focus the submission on key trials that lead to an NOC or to a change in clinical practice, or would be of the highest quality/best evidence the patentee has available.
+- 1.1 Drug Product: name, class, brief description of mechanism, approved indication(s) or use(s), and approved or proposed dosing. - 1.2 Product Monograph (or similar information if no NOC): Submitted with Form 1, Identity of the Medicine. - 1.3 Individual Trials/Studies: - Level 1 Evidence: Published randomized clinical trials (RCTs) of the new patented drug product under review versus active comparators, if any; Published RCTs of the new patented drug product under review versus placebo; High quality unpublished RCTs, if available. - Published clinical trials with lower levels of evidence (e.g., outcome studies, systematic reviews of cohort and case-controlled trials) if Level 1 evidence is unavailable.
+Note: In relation to both Level 1 and other levels of evidence, the patentee is encouraged to focus the submission on key trials that lead to an NOC or to a change in clinical practice, or would be of the highest quality/best evidence the patentee has available. - Editorials and errata of published clinical trials.